Lyall/NMHFix/README.md

 This list will contain bugs which may or may not be fixed.

 - HUD is stretched at ultrawide aspect ratios.
-- Aspect ratios narrower than 16:9 are displayed are stretched.
+- Aspect ratios narrower than 16:9 are stretched.

 ## Screenshots